It’s cold season and products that claim to prevent or significantly shorten colds are flying off the drugstore shelves.

 Bottom line: The facts behind these cold products, to me, do not support their questionable benefits over their cost and possible side effects.
 I would not spend money on any of them.

-Eat a balanced diet throughout the year to keep your immune system healthy, and wash your hands!
+Eat a balanced, nutrient-rich diet throughout the year to keep your immune system healthy, and wash your hands!